 After clearing the cache, check if the error is resolved.

-Game could not start Xbox error can prevent you from playing your favorite game on Xbox, but you should be able to fix this error by using one of our solutions.
+Game couldn’t start Xbox 360 error can prevent you from playing your favorite game on Xbox, but you should be able to fix this error by using one of our solutions.

 - Fix: Xbox error PBR9002

 - Looking for the best Xbox One dust cover to buy?
 Here are the top 5

 - Here’s how to fix slow performance on Xbox Live

 - Fix: Xbox error when playing DVD

 Still having issues?
 Fix them with this tool: